The best nature play spaces to enjoy in South Australia’s national parks and gardens

-There are plenty of playgrounds to choose from in South Australia, but if you’d like to visit one that’s been created with nature in mind, we’ve got a few special ones to add to your list.
+There are plenty of playgrounds to choose from in South Australia, but if you’d like to visit one that’s been created with nature in mind, we’ve got a few special spots to add to your list.

-national parks.
-1. Morialta Conservation Park
+Morialta Conservation Park

-Morialta is a must-visit for the young and young-at-heart.
+The Mukanthi Nature Play Space at Morialta is a must-visit for the young and young-at-heart.
 Mukanthi is a Kaurna word meaning ‘celebrate and play’, and is pronounced ‘muh-ganthee’.

-this award-winning playground sprawls over an area almost the size of Adelaide Oval and includes features like a climbing tower and long slide, the maze-like Great Snake and three climbing boulders to help children and adults build their rock climbing skills.
+Located at the Stradbroke Road picnic area, this award-winning playground sprawls over an area almost the size of Adelaide Oval and includes features like a climbing tower and long slide, the maze-like Great Snake and 3 climbing boulders to help children and adults build their rock climbing skills.

 This unique play space has been created out of natural materials and is designed to inspire and challenge children while connecting them with nature.
 Climb the Kookaburra Nests, discover an Aboriginal fire pit at Frog Island, find the secret tunnel at Great Snake, and reach the peak at Eagle’s Perch.

-2. Cobbler Creek Recreation Park
+Cobbler Creek Recreation Park

-Cobbler Creek Recreation Park was inspired by the kites and kestrels that fly overhead looking for prey in the open grasslands.
+The raptor-themed nature playground at award-winning Cobbler Creek Recreation Park was inspired by the kites and kestrels that fly overhead looking for prey in the open grasslands.